ome/devspace/README.md

  *  Run `rename.py` to match your topic name.
 Specify the Git user corresponding to the confguration files used above.
-If you do not yet have topic branches available on origin, use `develop` or one of the main branches:
+If you do not yet have topic branches available on origin, use `develop/master` or one of the main branches:

         $ ./rename.py USER MYTOPIC --user git_user